30 of the Best Places to Visit in Greece

 Also, don’t miss out on seeing the White Tower with its fascinating past (and fabulous sea and city views from the top).

 The abundance of food markets are perfect for any foodies.
 Nowhere else you can find such delicious and fresh Greek ingredients like fat, juicy Kalamata olives or salty, creamy feta cheese.

 We can personally recommend the Modiano Market and the Kapani (Vlali Market).

 If you are a fan of street art, then you should keep your eyes open for the huge murals you can find scattered through the city.

 Some of them were created for the SAF (street art festival) which the city has organised for a few years.

 And if you need to cool down after a hot day, you can simply take the 50-minute ferry-ride to Perea, across the bay, and relax on the beautiful golden sand beach.

 My favourite discovery during my 10-day sailing trip around the Cyclades islands of Greece was the tiny port town of Kamares on the island of Sifnos.

-Scooters whizz by, ceramicists dry their wares in the sunshine, stray cats meander about looking for a snack …. and down at the harbour the fishermen ply their daily catch under a brilliant blue sky.
+Scooters whizz by, ceramicists dry their wares in the sunshine and stray cats meander about looking for a snack … and down at the harbour the fishermen ply their daily catch under a brilliant blue sky.

 Greek fishermen head out to sea at night and return in the morning with their haul, displaying their catch on the harbour wall for the residents and restauranteurs to make their daily selection.